 In addition, hearing loss can sometimes be misdiagnosed as dementia

-To investigate the links between hearing loss and dementia more closely and help find the answers that so many people are desperate for, we’re funding three important research projects.
+To investigate the links between hearing loss and dementia more closely and help find the answers that so many people are desperate for, we’re cofunding three important research projects with Alzheimer’s Research UK.

 Dr Piers Dawes at the University of Manchester is testing whether hearing loss causes dementia, either directly or indirectly (for example, hearing loss may lead to social isolation, which in turn causes an increased risk of dementia).
 He will also identify if using hearing aids can help promote cognitive health and reduce the risk of dementia.